Barotseland: Origins

 The origins of Barotseland are unclear, but are a prominent subject in Lozi mythology.
 It is believed that the Barotse state was founded by Queen Mbuywamwambwa, the Lozi matriarch, over 500 years ago.
 Its people were migrants from the Congo.
 Other ethnic groupings that constitute the current Barotse kingdom migrated from South Africa, Angola, Zimbabwe, Namibia and Congo.
 The Barotse (the Lozi) reached the Zambezi River in the 17th century and their kingdom grew until it comprised some 25 peoples from Southern Rhodesia to the Congo and from Angola to the Kafue River.
 At the time, Barotseland was already a monarchy, when Lealui and Limulunga were seasonal capitals of the Lozi kings.

 A detailed investigation into the history of the Barotse was carried out in 1939 in connection with the Balovale Dispute, see below.

-In 1845 Barotseland had been conquered by the Makalolo (Kololo) from Lesotho – which is why the Barotse language, Silozi, is a variant of Sesotho.
+In 1845 Barotseland had been conquered by the Makololo (Kololo) from Botswana - which is why the Barotse language, Silozi, is a variant of Setswana.
 The Makololo were in power when Livingstone visited Barotseland, but after thirty years the Luyi successfully overthrew the Kololo king.

 British colonisation

 Barotseland's status at the onset of the colonial era differed from the other regions which became Zambia.
 It was the first territory north of the Zambezi to sign a minerals concession and protectorate agreement with the British South Africa Company (BSAC) of Cecil Rhodes.

 By 1880, the kingdom was stabilised and King Lewanika signed a treaty on 26 June 1889 to provide the kingdom international recognition as a State.
 After the discovery of diamonds, King Lewanika began trading with Europe.
 The first trade concession was signed on 27 June 1889 with Harry Ware, in return King Lewanika and his kingdom were to be protected.
 Ware transferred his concession to Cecil Rhodes of the British South Africa Company.
 Seeking the improvement of the military protection and with the intention to sign a treaty with the British Government, King Lewanika signed on 26 June 1890 the Lochner concession putting Barotseland under the protection of the British South Africa Company.
 At that time, there was European administration in Southern Rhodesia, in Nyasaland further East, and the beginnings of European administration in what was then called North-Eastern Rhodesia (centred on Fort Jameson, now Chipata) and also North-Western Rhodesia - basically Barotseland.
 Later, these two were administratively combined as simply "Northern Rhodesia", later divided up in five Provinces and Barotseland, which was treated slightly differently from the rest.

-Later Lewanika protested to London and to Queen Victoria that the BSAC agents had misrepresented the terms of the concession, but his protests fell on deaf ears, and in 1899 the United Kingdom proclaimed a protectorate and governed it as part of Barotziland-North-Western Rhodesia.
+Later Lewanika protested to London and to Queen Victoria that the BSAC agents had misrepresented the terms of the concession, but his protests fell on deaf ears, and in 1899 the United Kingdom proclaimed a protectorate and governed it as part of Barotziland–North-Western Rhodesia.